-As of March 31, 2020 and December 31, 2019, \$13.6 million and \$3.4 million in equity capital had been contributed by Capitala and Trinity, respectively.
-As of March 31, 2020 and December 31, 2019, the Company and Trinity had \$6.4 million and \$1.6 million of unfunded equity capital commitments outstanding, respectively.
-The Company's equity investment in CSLF II is not redeemable.
+As of December 31, 2019, \$13.6 million and \$3.4 million in equity capital had been contributed by the Company and Trinity, respectively.
+As of December 31, 2019, the Company and Trinity had \$6.4 million and \$1.6 million of unfunded equity capital commitments outstanding, respectively.
+The Company's equity investment in CSLF II was not redeemable.
+On June 12, 2020, the capital commitments for the Company and Trinity were terminated.

 On September 3, 2019, CSLF II entered into a senior secured revolving credit facility (the "CSLF II Credit Facility") with KeyBank Specialty Finance Lending, an affiliate of KeyCorp.
-The CSLF II Credit Facility currently provides for borrowings up to \$60.0 million, subject to certain borrowing base restrictions.
-Borrowings under the CSLF II Credit Facility bear interest at a rate of 1-month LIBOR + 2.25%.
-Beginning the quarter ended June 30, 2020, CSLF II will incur unused fees of .35% when utilization of the CSLF II Credit Facility exceeds 50% and .65% when utilization of the CSLF II Credit Facility is less than 50%.
-The CSLF II Credit Facility matures on September 2, 2024.
+The CSLF II Credit Facility provided for borrowings up to \$60.0 million, subject to certain borrowing base restrictions.
+Borrowings under the CSLF II Credit Facility bore interest at a rate of 1-month LIBOR + 2.25%.
+During the quarter ended June 30, 2020, CSLF II incurred unused fees of .35% when utilization of the CSLF II Credit Facility exceeded 50% and .65% when utilization of the CSLF II Credit Facility was less than 50%.
+On June 5, 2020, CSLF II terminated the CSLF II Credit Facility and repaid all amounts outstanding.